wpcodefactory/color-or-image-variation-swatches-for-woocommerce/readme.txt

 == Description ==

-**Color or Image Variation Swatches for WooCommerce by Algoritmika** provides new WooCommerce type attributes (color,label,image) for creating beautiful variations
+**Color or Image Variation Swatches for WooCommerce** provides new WooCommerce type attributes (color,label,image) for creating beautiful variations

 **Check some of its features:**